WuerthPhoenix/tornado/tornado/webhook_collector/README.md

 # Tornado Webhook Collector (executable)

-The Webhook Collector is a standalone HTTP server that listens for REST calls from a generic webhook, generates Tornado Events from the webhook JSON body, and publishes them on the Tornado Engine UDS socket.
+The Webhook Collector is a standalone HTTP server that listens for REST calls from a generic webhook, generates Tornado Events from the webhook JSON body, and sends them to the Tornado Engine.